 2) Educate Your Client – Once you have your own ideal for what clients “need” you should then educate the client why your plan will get them closer to their goals.
 Don’t lecture them but instead purpose the ideal with the rationale behind it.

 Example: What about instead of training six days a week and having to take a week off every month because you’re so tired, you train four days a week for a month straight?
 If you are in this for the long haul let’s develop something sustainable.

 3) Work In A One-On-One Setting – The best way to educate a client on your fitness ideals is to work with them in a one-on-one setting.
 This is why we prefer our Personalized Fitness model.
 Your programs are only as good as the education you provide along with them.

 Example: You educate your client every month on a new behavior that leads them closer to their ideal fitness.
 You then reaffirm this education weekly when you interact with the client on the floor and in their programming.
 (This ideal is our reality, learn more about our coaching model here.)

 Clients have been influenced by years of fitness marketing and because of this, their perception of fitness may be skewed.
 It is your job as a coach to bring them as close as you can to their ideal understanding of fitness.
-Learn how to educate clients through consultations and James’ personal fitness ideal, The BLGs, with The Free 7-Day OPEX Coaching Course.
+Learn how to educate clients through consultations and James’ personal fitness ideal, The BLGs, with The Free Coach’s Toolkit.
 Sign up today and get the education you need to begin impacting your clients for the better.